VladimirYushkevich/test-tasks/services/watermark-java/README.md

 =
 ### Description:

-Watermark-service is a Spring boot application.
+This is a Spring boot application.
 It uses in memory h2database in the persistence layer with appropriate domain model.
 Database populated during start up via corresponding **DataLoader** (and **TestDataLoader** for test profile) All Watermark requests handled asynchronously by **WatermarkController** (Spring **DeferredResult** + rx **Observable**).